Margaret Collingridge Wheeler: Biography

 Born in 1916 in Sydney, Australia, Collingridge Wheeler went to England to be educated.
 In 1935 she joined the excavation team at Maiden Castle, Dorset where Mortimer Wheeler and his first wife Tessa Wheeler were directing the examination of the Iron Age British hill fort.
-Several other notable women archaeologists took part in this excavation, including Veronica Seton-Williams, Joan du Plat Taylor, Rachel Maxwell-Hyslop, and Margot Eates.
+Several other notable women archaeologists took part in this excavation, including Veronica Seton-Williams, Joan du Plat Taylor, Leslie Scott, Rachel Maxwell-Hyslop, and Margot Eates.
 She undertook a degree at the Institute of Archaeology in London.
 She went on to be a student at the British School at Rome.

 Collingridge Wheeler joined Wheeler's excavation at Camp d'Artus near Huelgoat, Finistère, Brittany in 1938 and subsequent explorations in Normandy in 1939.
 Wheeler's biographer Jacquetta Hawkes noted that Wheeler had developed romantic feelings for Collingridge Wheeler by this stage, although he married Mavis de Vere Cole in 1939, three years after the death of his first wife Tessa.

 Collingridge Wheeler worked on the excavation of the tombs of Tsambres and Aphendrika at Agios Philion in Cyprus in 1938.

 Collingridge Wheeler joined the ATS during the Second World War and learned range-finding.
 She met a childhood friend, Robert Norfolk, a submarine commander, whom she married.
 In 1941, Norfolk's submarine HMS Thorn went down in the Eastern Mediterranean.
 In 1945 she married Sir Mortimer Wheeler when Wheeler was Director-General of Archaeology in India.
 She travelled extensively with Wheeler to sites in India, Iran and Afghanistan.

 In 1954, Collingridge Wheeler joined Dame Kathleen Kenyon's excavations at Jericho.
 Her book Walls of Jericho (1956) describes the excavation and personnel.
 In the 1960s Collingridge Wheeler joined Kenyon's excavations at Jerusalem.

 Her other publications included A Book of Archaeology and A Second Book of Archaeology.
 Her obituary in The Times noted her reputation for producing popular books on the discipline.

 From 1979 onwards Collingridge Wheeler assisted at the University of Sydney excavations at Pella in Jordan as a cataloguer and registrar.

 Collingridge Wheeler was a devout Roman Catholic, and although separated from Wheeler in 1956, they never divorced.
 He died in 1976.
 Collingridge Wheeler died in 1990.